My record with healthy eating is inconsistent For example, here’s a recent meal of mine captured on SnapChat:

 Yes, that’s right, Taco Bell and KFC on the same plate.
 Who was I to leave my Quesarito™ lonely?
 With the company of mashed potatoes, macaroni and cheese, and a biscuit, this plate formed a family.
 A family which I ate in its entirety.

 These culinary lows happen more often than I share on social media.
 When I’m feeling like I owe my body an apology, I make miso soup.
-Inspired by a recipe my mom loves, it’s simple, quick, and can be made with whatever vegetables you have on hand.
+Inspired by a recipe my mom loves, this miso soup is simple, quick, and can be made with whatever vegetables you have on hand.
 If you’re sneaky it’s possible to cook a single serving in one pot, but I always miscalculate how much food I’m adding and end up eating three bowls, largely defeating my attempt at being healthy.

 - Unsalted vegetable broth